Cornea Transplant Surgery in Nagercoil | What, Risks, Success Rate, & Costs

 The cornea is a dome-shaped, transparent layer at the front of the eye.
 It helps focus light that enters the eye and acts as a barrier against germs and dirt.
 To ensure proper vision, the cornea must be clear, smooth, and healthy.
-When the cornea is swollen, damaged, weak, or infected by a virus or bacteria, the vision becomes blurred, or you see a glare.
-While most corneal problems can be healed or repaired, the ophthalmologist may recommend a transplant when the diseased cornea cannot all treatments have failed.
+When the cornea is swollen, damaged, weak, or infected by a virus or bacteria, the vision becomes blurred, you see a glare, or it can even lead to loss of eyesight.
+While most corneal problems can be healed or repaired, the ophthalmologist may recommend a transplant when the diseased cornea cannot be cured or all treatments have failed.
 Read on to learn more about corneal transplant surgery.

 What Is Corneal Transplant Surgery?

+Over 24,783 corneal transplant surgeries in India were performed between 2021 and 2022.
 As the name suggests, corneal transplant surgery replaces the diseased organ with a healthy cornea from a human donor.
 The procedure is also called corneal grafting or keratoplasty.
-The physician may recommend a transplant for patients with congenital diseases like corneal dystrophy, keratoconus, dry eyes, keratitis, corneal ulcers, corneal damage caused by earlier eye surgery, or damage to the cornea due to an injury, inflammation, or infections like ocular herpes, trachoma, etc.
+The physician may recommend a transplant for patients with congenital diseases like corneal dystrophy, keratoconus, dry eyes, keratitis, corneal ulcers, corneal damage caused by earlier eye surgery, or damage to the cornea due to an injury, inflammation, or infections like ocular herpes or trachoma.

 Penetrating Keratoplasty